andreamy/CosmoBias/CosmoCov_extras/readme.md

     char simulation[200]; /* simulation name containing info about changed parameters*/

-- In the file , the following modifications have to be made:
+- In the file CosmoCov/covs/compute_covariances_real_flat_fft.c, the following modifications have to be made:
   - Add to the include section: #include "../cosmolike_core/theory/cosmo2D_fullsky_xipm.c"
-  - To follow the new notation of the modified function **run_cov_shear_shear_real_binned()**, replace the line below by the new one:
+  - To follow the new notation of the modified function **run_cov_shear_shear_real_binned()**, replace the line below by the new one
+    (and repeat for any time that you call the function):

       OLD: run_cov_shear_shear_real_bin(OUTFILE,covparams.outdir,thetamin,dtheta,Ntheta,l,m,1,1,k);

       NEW: run_cov_shear_shear_real_bin(covparams.simulation, OUTFILE,covparams.outdir,thetamin,dtheta,Ntheta,l,m,1,1,k);